bbatsov/blog/_posts/2011-04-27-programming-languages-worth-learning.markdown

 tail-call optimizations,
 and some rather novel ideas on the topics of state and identity.
-Clojure also cleans up a bit the traditional Lisp syntax(read this is Clojure has fewer parentheses than say Common Lisp).
+Clojure also cleans up a bit the traditional Lisp syntax (read this as Clojure has fewer parentheses than say Common Lisp).

 To get started I recommend you to watch the free Clojure screencasts on [blip.tv](http://clojure.blip.tv/).